When you think of Las Vegas, sun-drenched pool scenes are one of the first things that come to mind.

 A couple of quick notes:

 - Always check with the property before you venture to the pool deck.
 Even if the pool is open during the winter, many will close due to high winds or unseasonably cold temps.
-Additionally, most pools still close for a week or so for maintenance during the off-season.
+Additionally, many pools still close for a week or so for maintenance during the off-season.

 - You’ll want to confirm the pool’s hours of operation as most resorts scale things back significantly from November to April.

-- Food & beverage options are also typically scaled back or non-existent during the winter.
+- Food & beverage options are also typically scaled back or nonexistent during the winter.

 Pools open Year Round on the Strip